Spring Garden Revival

 Dighton Municipal Ordinances for Hydroseeding Equipment Operation & Commercial Service Standards

-Dighton’s municipal ordinances regulate hydroseeding equipment operation, with permitted hours typically 7:00 AM-7:00 PM weekdays, 8:00 AM-6:00 PM Saturdays, and Sunday restrictions (often no work before 9:00 AM).
+Dighton’s municipal ordinances regulate hydroseeding equipment operation and commercial service standards to protect residents and the environment.
+Permitted operating hours are typically 7:00 AM-7:00 PM weekdays, 8:00 AM-6:00 PM Saturdays, with Sunday restrictions (often no work before 9:00 AM or prohibited).
 Noise and decibel limits apply, especially in residential areas.
-Commercial operators must register with the Town Clerk, hold Home Improvement Contractor registration for contracts over $1,000, and maintain 1M minimum liability insurance.
+Commercial operators must register with the Town Clerk, obtain Home Improvement Contractor registration for contracts over $1,000, and carry minimum 1M liability insurance.
 IECA certification is preferred for municipal projects.
-Traffic control and public notification are required for right-of-way work, coordinated with the Police Department.
-Environmental compliance includes proper material handling, immediate cleanup, and waste disposal documentation, following Massachusetts Department of Environmental Protection and local ordinances.
+Safety protocols include traffic control coordination with the Police Department, equipment calibration, and public notification.
+Environmental compliance mandates proper material handling, immediate cleanup, and waste disposal documentation, in accordance with Massachusetts Department of Environmental Protection and local ordinances.
+Vehicle maintenance and emergency response procedures are also required.

 Dighton Police Department